mjpritchard/my-1.9.0-site/content/docs/interactive-computing/login-problems.md

 - The date and time that you tried connecting (to the nearest minute if possible).
 This will help us to identify any relevant messages in any log files.
 - The exact command you were using
 - Add `-vvv` to your `ssh` command and send us the the output (please include the command itself)
 - List the SSH keys directory on your local machine.
-On a linux machine this can be done with the command: `ls -l ~/.ssh`
+On a Mac/Linux machine this can be done with the command: `ls -l ~/.ssh`

 ## ssh-add command gives error: "Could not open a connection to your authentication agent."